Aetherys-sudo/OSSU-courses/README.md

 We so far have:<br/>
 SPD (Systematic Program Design) - Solutions to all the problems + Final Projects ✅ <br/>
-Programming Languages A (Ongoing) - Solutions to Homework0 and Homework1 ■■□□□□□□□□ <br/>
+Programming Languages A (Ongoing) - Homework2 done ■■■■■■□□□□ <br/>